safaris since 1995

-The views from the slopes of the volcanoes are magnificent in all directions, although one needs to dress warmly as it can be quite chilly!
+The views from the slopes of the volcanoes are magnificent in all directions, although it’s worth dressing warmly because it can be quite chilly!
 Habituated golden monkeys live in the same forests and this is one of the few places they can be seen for relatively long periods at a time.
-Buffalo and elephant do inhabit the park but are not easily seen.
-Gorilla treks are run on a daily basis from the park headquarters but as there are a limited amount of permits available, these need to be booked well in advance.
+Buffalo and elephant also live in the park.
+The beautiful lakes of Buhera, Ruhondo and Karago are near to the Park but are rarely visited.

 Village dancers performing for guests at Virunga Lodge